-- iii.
-The term of the Settlement Fund Administrator shall continue until all funds are distributed pursuant to the terms of the Settlement Agreement unless the Settlement Fund Administrator is removed pursuant to the Escrow Agreement. - B. Governance of the Settlement Fund Administrator. - i.
+- to the procedural and security requirements set forth in sections 1.3 to 1.5 of the Escrow Agreement. - iii.
+The term of the Settlement Fund Administrator shall continue until all funds are distributed pursuant to the terms of the Settlement Agreement unless the Settlement Fund Administrator is removed pursuant to the Escrow Agreement.

+B. Governance of the Settlement Fund Administrator.

+- i.
 The Settlement Fund Administrator will administer and disburse funds from the Abatement Accounts Sub-Fund, State Sub-Fund, Subdivision Sub-Fund and State and Subdivision Litigation Costs Sub-Funds as provided in the Settlement Agreement and subject to the procedural and security requirements set forth in sections 1.3 to 1.5 of the Escrow Agreement.
 The Settlement Fund Administrator will also perform other duties as described in these terms and in the Settlement Agreement. - ii.
 All parties to the Settlement Agreement are entitled to rely upon information received from the Settlement Fund Administrator, whether in oral, written, or other form.
-On CVS' request, the State will instruct the Settlement Fund Administrator to promptly provide statements setting forth the activity in the QSF to CVS.
-The State shall also notify CVS regarding any payments or expenses paid from the QSF upon receipt of a request for such information from CVS.
-No Party to the Settlement Agreement shall have any liability (whether direct or indirect, in contract or tort or otherwise) to any other party for or in connection with any action taken or not taken by the Settlement Fund Administrator, except as between the State and the Settlement Fund Administrator to the extent provided for in the Escrow Agreement. - C. Removal of the Settlement Fund Administrator. - i.
+On Walgreens' request, the State will instruct the Settlement Fund Administrator to promptly provide statements setting forth the activity in the QSF to Walgreens.
+The State shall also notify Walgreens regarding any payments or expenses paid from the QSF upon receipt of a request for such information from Walgreens.
+No Party to the Settlement Agreement shall have any liability (whether direct or indirect, in contract or tort or otherwise) to any other party for or in connection with any action taken or not taken by the Settlement Fund Administrator, except as between the State and the Settlement Fund Administrator to the extent provided for in the Escrow Agreement.

+C. Removal of the Settlement Fund Administrator.

+- i.
 The Settlement Fund Administrator may be removed pursuant to the Escrow Agreement or for failure to perform its duties. - ii.
-The terms of this Exhibit E shall apply to any replacement Settlement Fund Administrator. - D. Funding of the Settlement Fund Administrator. - i.
+The terms of this Exhibit E shall apply to any replacement Settlement Fund Administrator.

+D. Funding of the Settlement Fund Administrator.

+- i.
 The costs and fees associated with or arising out of the duties of the Settlement Fund Administrator shall be paid out of the State Sub-Fund. - ii.
 The costs and fees associated with the Settlement Fund Administrator shall be established in the Escrow Agreement.